dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-The method returns the pixel length of the image.
+The method returns the pixel width of the image.

+&nbsp;

 ## getHeight